fkie-cad/Logprep/doc/source/getting_started.rst

 ============

 Python should be present on the system, currently supported are the versions 3.6 - 3.9.
-To install Logprep you have three options:
+To install Logprep you have following options:

 **1. Option:** Installation via PyPI: